 You may have heard the phrase “what gets measured gets managed.”
 So when we want something done, we slap a metric on it and manage toward that metric.
 Seems reasonable enough, right?
 It’s not, though.
 It could actually be one of the worst strategies ever.
 Let me illustrate with a story a colleague shared with me.

 A director at a software company was freaking out because development was weeks behind schedule.
-He then did what any thankless brute would do: he instituted mandatory Saturdays.
+So he did what any thankless brute would do: he instituted mandatory Saturdays.

 For the developers, that is.
 Not for him.